 - If you’re running Active Directory on Windows Server 2008 R2 in your network, you can enable user resolution

-- Model r40 or higher monitoring points support a second capture interface so you can monitor multiple points in your network.
+- Model r40 and higher monitoring points support a second bridge interface for Usage monitoring so you can monitor multiple points in your network.
 You can also give each interface a meaningful name that will be used for display purposes.